Local Plan Monitoring and Evidence

 The Annual Monitoring Report (AMR) has two key roles; firstly to set out the implementation of the Local Development Scheme (LDS) and secondly to assess the effectiveness of policies in the 'local plan'.
 The role of the AMR in monitoring, evaluation and review is an important part of evidence based policy making and is therefore a key element of the "plan, monitor and manage" approach to the local planning.
 Monitoring allows us to identify key challenges and opportunities, such as where a policy is working, where it isn't or where there is a policy 'void'.

 Strategic Housing Land Availability Assessment (SHLAA) is a key component of the evidence base to support the delivery of land for housing.
-The requirement for SHLAA is set out in Planning Policy Statement 3: Housing (external link, opens in new window).
-The primary role of the assessment is to identify sites with potential for housing, assess their housing potential and assess when they are likely to be developed.
+The requirement for SHLAA is set out in the National Planning Policy Framework (external link, opens in new window).
+The primary role of the assessment is to identify sites with potential for housing, employment and traveller use and assess when they are likely to be developed.
 SHLAA should be updated as an integral part of the AMR process.

 The report of the Devon Gypsy and Traveller Housing Needs Assessment carried out in 2006 by the University of Plymouth on behalf of the Devon local authorities was published in January 2007.
 It was prepared in response to the Housing Act 2004 which requires local authorities to assess the accommodation needs of the gypsies and travellers as well as those of settled people.